SeNeReKo/TCFlib/docs/tutorial.rst

 Building pipelines
 ------------------

 Services can be chained using a pipe syntax.
-The :meth:`Worker.run` method is called implicitly.
-For convenience, :class:`Read` and :class:`Write` pseudo-Workers are provided that handle reading and writing data from local files.
+The :meth:`Worker.run <tcflib.service.Worker.run>` method is called implicitly.
+For convenience, :class:`Read <tcflib.service.Read>` and :class:`Write <tcflib.service.Write>` pseudo-Workers are provided that handle reading and writing data from local files.

 A complete pipeline that does POS tagging, lemmatisation, and exports files in the `mallet <http://mallet.cs.umass.edu/>`_ format for topic modelling looks like this::